rjkviegas/course/sequence/remote/day_one.md

 # Your first day at Makers

 Day one starts with an informal social at 09.00 - this will also be a good opportunity to make sure you are set-up correctly to join zoom meetings and debug anything that comes up before the actual start.
+Grab a coffee, bring your breakfast, and say hi!

 Look out for a zoom link in your cohort channel on slack at 9am!